 With the end of the tax year approaching now is a good opportunity to undertake some tax “house-keeping” to ensure that no tax-saving opportunities are missed.
 Many of the tax allowances and exemptions available are lost if they are not used within the tax year, as they cannot be carried forward.

-In this first of our three blogs, we’re focusing on available allowances, including personal allowances and savings.
+In the first of three blogs, we’re focusing on available allowances, including personal and savings allowances.

 To avoid this punitive tax rate and losing your personal allowance consider:

 - Making additional pension contributions (subject to overriding limits)

 - Making charitable donations qualifying for gift aid relief

 Basic rate taxpayers are entitled to receive £1,000 of tax-free savings income, and higher rate taxpayers £500.
 The allowance isn’t available to additional rate taxpayers.

 All taxpayers are entitled to a £2,000 dividend nil-rate allowance.

 Where possible you should make full use of your general annual ISA allowance of £20,000.

 Help-to-buy ISAs allow first time buyers get a 25% cash bonus from the Government on savings made into a Help-to-buy ISA to help fund a property purchase.